 Further Guidance

 Targets should be set for no later than five years after the year that members joined OGMP 2.0.
-For those members who developed a target for 2025, a new five-year target is required for the 2025 reporting year.
+For those members who developed a target for 2025, a new target is required for no longer than five years.

 Companies who set a methane intensity target should define the denominator used in the methane intensity target.
-The company factsheets included in the appendix of the IMEO annual report provide examples of the targets selected by member companies.

 Portfolio-Level Materiality Assessment & Commitment to Reach Level 4 and Level 5

 Please include your company’s portfolio-level materiality assessment here, clearly indicating which assets are material and the years by which you intend to achieve Level 4 and Level 5 for material assets.
 Please ensure that applicable operated and non-operated assets are included in the assessment.
 Operated assets and non-operated assets can either be presented within the same materiality assessment or separate materiality assessments.
 Members are encouraged to include assets/JVs reported by other OGMP 2.0 members.
 Please refer to the General Principles TDG for further guidance on materiality.